glegoux/jekyll-tech-blog/src/_posts/2020-11-28-unix-timestamp.md

 res: String = 01111111111111111111111111111111
 ~~~

-To conclude the limitations of capacity can provoke a strange bug in an informatics ecosystem,
+To conclude the limitations of storage capacity for a value can provoke weird bugs in an informatics ecosystem,
 it is important to be aware of this kind of behavior when a technology is used.

 # References

-* RITCHIE Dennis M., and Ken THOMPSON Ken, **The UNIX TimeSharing System**.
+* RITCHIE Dennis M., THOMPSON Ken, **The UNIX TimeSharing System**.
 Bell Labs, July 1974.
 [Link](https://dsf.berkeley.edu/cs262/Unix.pdf).
 * NYGREN Erik, **Preparing for Y2038 (ALREADY?!)**.
 Akamai Blog, January 2019.
 [Link](https://blogs.akamai.com/2019/01/preparing-for-y2038-already.html).
 * DINAMANI Deepa, **Solving the Year 2038 problem in the Linux kernel**. opensource.com, January 2019.
 [Link](https://opensource.com/article/19/1/year2038-problem-linux-kernel).
 * THAKUR Vishal, **What Is The 2038 Problem?**.
 Science ABC, October 2020.
 [Link](https://www.scienceabc.com/innovation/what-is-the-2038-problem.html).